Head Full of Honey (2018 film)

 Head Full of Honey is a 2018 drama film directed by Til Schweiger.
 It is an American remake of the 2014 German film of the same name, which Schweiger also directed and co-wrote with Hilly Martinek.

 A widowed grandfather who has Alzheimer's disease is taken on a trip to Venice by his granddaughter by car, high speed train, on foot and by hitching rides.

+The film was released on October 27, 2017.
+Although not a box office success and panned by critics, the film is warmly praised in IMDB.

 Plot

-Retired veterinarian Amadeus Ross suffers from Alzheimer's disease.
+Retired veterinarian Amadeus Ross has Alzheimer's disease.
 The eulogy he holds at his wife Margaret's funeral reveals his deteriorating mental state.
-When his son Nick and his granddaughter Matilda 'Tilda' visit him in Connecticut three months later, they see that he can no longer live on his own because of his mental condition.
-Nick convinces Amadeus to move into his house in England.
+When his son Nick and granddaughter Matilda 'Tilda' visit him in Connecticut three months later, they see that he can no longer live on his own because of his mental condition.
+Nick convinces Amadeus to move into their house in England.

 Nick is married to Sarah, but their marriage is in danger because not only did he have an affair when they lived the US, but she had one with her boss in the UK.
 Amadeus's presence in the household causes disputes between the couple.
 For example, Amadeus causes a fire in the kitchen while trying to bake a cake, which Sarah puts out in the nick of time.

-While Amadeus's mental state continues to degrade, he finally goes to see Dr. Holst, where he even has difficulty with answering simple questions.
-Later, at the family's summer party held in the garden, Amadeus accidentally causes a disaster by setting off some fireworks, which leads to Sarah moving out for a while.
+While Amadeus's mental state continues to degrade, he finally goes to see Dr. Holst, where he even has difficulty answering simple questions.
+Later, at the family's summer party in the garden, Amadeus accidentally causes a disaster by setting off some fireworks, which leads to Sarah moving out for a while.

 Nick meets with Dr. Holst again, who convinces him that moving his father to a retirement home has become inevitable.
-However, Tilda does not agree this is the way Amadeus should be treated.
+However, Tilda does not agree this is how Amadeus should be treated.
 Shortly after Sarah returns home, Tilda embarks on a journey to Venice with her grandfather, where he and Margaret had spent their honeymoon.
 Tilda is told by her paediatrician Dr. Edwards that visiting places the sick person knows well can help living with the disease.

 They start their trip by car, but soon Amadeus causes some crashes due his confusion with one-way streets and red lights.
 Tilda then gets them London-Venice Express high-speed train tickets, which fails when Amadeus wanders off the train in northern Italy.
 Tilda pulls the emergency brake to stop the train and runs after him.
 The police search for them, so they hide in a toilet stall.